 “and fill up in my flesh what is lacking in the afflictions of Christ”

-Paul wanted to “fill up” in his physical body the afflictions Jesus did not finish.
-This has nothing to do with the salvation suffering of Christ (Heb.
-2:9; 1 Peter 1:11; 5:1).
-It has to do with the suffering of service for Christ.
-Christ’s suffering for sin lacked nothing.
-He finished all the suffering necessary for our sins.
-The suffering of Christ upon the cross was totally sufficient for salvation.
-God’s justice was completely satisfied in Christ’s death for our sins (Rom.
+Paul wanted to “fill up” in his physical body the afflictions that Jesus did not finish.
+This kind of affliction has nothing to do with the salvation suffering of Christ (Heb.
+2:9; 1 Peter 1:11; 5:1) but with the adversity of service for Christ.
+Christ’s suffering for sin lacked nothing, for he finished all the affliction necessary for our sins.
+The suffering of Christ upon the cross was entirely sufficient for salvation, for he completely satisfied God’s justice by giving his life for our sins (Rom.
 5:1).

-However, God allows the believer to enter into the suffering for Christ (2 Tim.
+However, God allows the believer to enter into suffering for Christ in service (2 Tim.
 3:11; 1 Peter 1:6-8; 4:11,12; 5:9).
-The phrase “fill up” is a very strong term in Greek.
-The word means to fill up in turn.
-We are to fill up, in turn, the deficiencies of the sufferings of Christ.
+The word “fill up” is a very strong term in Greek; it means to fill up in turn.
+We are to fill up, in turn, the afflictions of Christ during his ministry before the cross.

 God wants us to fill in the place of Christ’s sufferings during his life before the cross.

 We need to face whatever is necessary to advance the cause of Christ.
-God wants us to take our turn at bat.
-Jesus came up first.
-Now it is our turn.
+God wants us to take our turn at-bat.
+Jesus came up first, but now it is our turn.

 The more Christians suffer here, the more glory they will receive hereafter,

 “For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory” (2 Cor.
 4:17).